automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Wellnhoferia.md

 # Wellnhoferia
-## Description: Was it really a species of Archaeopteryx?
+## Was it really a species of Archaeopteryx?